-ST. ARNAUD AND THE 55TH .- On the 19th, after a march of an hour, a halt took place for five minutes, during which Lord Raglan, accompanied by a very large staff, Marshal St. Arnaud, General Bosquet, Forey, and a number of French officers, rode along the front of the The men spontaneously got up from the columns. ground, rushed forward, and column after column rent the air with three thundering English cheers.
+ST. ARNAUD AND THE 55TH.-On the 19th, after a march of an hour, a halt took place for five minutes, during which Lord Raglan, accompanied by a véry large staff, Marshal St. Arnaud, General Bosquet, Forey, and a number of French officers, rode along the front of the columns.
+The men spontaneously got up from the ground, rushed forward, and column after column rent: the air with three thundering English cheers.
 It was a good omen.
-As the Marshal passed the 55th Regiment he exclaimed, "English, I hope you will fight well to-day!"
+As the Marshal passed the 55th Regiment he exclaimed, "English, I hope you will fight well taday!"
 "Hope!" exclaimed a voice from the ranks, "sure you know we will!"

-MARSHAL St. ARNAUD.-The death of Marshal St. Arnaud is regretted by every one who knew him, while his heroic struggles against the illness before which he has sunk have excited universal admiration.
+MARSHAL St. ARNAUD .- The death of Marshal St. Arnaud is regretted by every one who knew him, while his heroic struggles against the illness before which he has sunk have excited universal admiration.
 He was dying during the battle of Alma; but remained on horseback twelve hours, at last being supported by two orderlies.
-At length, on the 26th of September, he reluctantly resigned the command of the French army, and hade farewell to the troops in a few touching words in an order of the day.
-Every tribute of respect has been paid to him, and he is to have a public funeral, and will be buried at the Invalides. that to be created Duchess of Alma.
-The Monitour, in announcing his death, says :--" All France will associate itself to the deep regret felt by the Emperor.
-This cruel loss mixes up a national mourning with the joy caused by the last news from the East.
-Having rendered such great services, Marshal St. Arnaud succumbs at the very moment he had acquired, by the expedition of the Crimea and the signal victory of the Alma, glorious claims to the gratitude of the country."
-The ligitish Government, through Lord Cowley, has conveyed to the Emperor a strong expression of regret for his death, and Lord Cowley, adds his personal regrets, stating, that "to know Marshal St. Arnaud was to love him, for the courteous affability of his private life was not less remarkable than his intrepid bravery on the field of battle."
-St. Arnaud was born in Paris in 1801, and was in the army under Louis XVIII, and Charles X., but he resigned, and came to England, where he resided till the revolution of 1880, when he returned to France, and again entered the army.
-He was with his regiment at Fort de Blaye where the Duchesse de Berri was imprisoned, and attracted the notice of Marshal Bugeaud, results from the papers found in the pocketbook or the commandant of the fortress.
-In 1887 he went to some sugar articles of Jemalo attare have fallen close to the music-stool.
+At length, on the 26th of September, he reluctantly esigned the command of the French army, and bac farewell to the troops in a few touching words in an order of the day.
+Every tribute of respect has been paid to him, and he is to have a public funeral, and will be buried at the Invalides.
+It is stated that his widow is to be created Duchess of Alma.
+The Moniteur, in an-nouncing his death, says :-- "All France will associate itself to the deep regret felt by the Emperor.
+This cruck loss mixes up a national mourning with the joy caused by the last news from the East.
+Having rendered such great services, Marshal St. Arnaud succumbs at the very moment he had acquired, by the expedition of the Crimea and the signal victory of the Alma, glorious. claims to the gratitude of the country."
+The British Government, through Lord Cowley, has conveyed to the Emperor a strong expression of regret for his death, and Lord Cowley, adds his personal regrets, stating, that "to know Marshal St. Arnaud was to love him, for the courteous affability of his private life was not less remarkable than his intrepid bravery on the field of battle."
+St. Arnaud was born in Paris in 1801, and was in the army under Louis XVIII. and Charles X., but he resigned, and came to England, where he resided till the revolution of 1880, when he returned to France, and again entered the army.
+He was with his regiment. at Fort de Blaye where the Duchesse de Berri was im-